 6. Adaptogen Supplements – Can help lower cortisol levels and improve thyroid function.
 An adaptogen doesn’t have a specific action.
 Instead, it helps you respond to any influence or stressor, normalizing your physiological functions.
 Ashwagandha, Astragalus Root, Licorice Root, Rhodiola and Ginseng are considered adaptogenic.

 7. Amalgam Removal – If you have amalgam fillings, speak with a biological dentist for proper removal.

 8. Lower Carbohydrates – Replace refined sugars and grains with healthy fats such as coconut oil, coconut milk, avocado, avocado oil, olive oil, grass-fed beef, wild salmon, chia, flaxseeds, and hemp seeds.

-9. Liver, Gallbladder & Digestive Tract Cleansing – Keeping your liver, gallbladder and digestive tract in tip-top shape will not only support your thyroid, but also your immune system.
-When the sewer system is backed-up, it has a negative affect on the rest of the body.
+9. Liver, Gallbladder & Digestive Tract Cleansing – Keeping your liver, gallbladder and digestive tract in tip-top shape will not only support your thyroid but also your immune system.
+When the sewer system is backed-up, it has a negative effect on the rest of the body.